DavidVorick/CodeCommit/UserSpecification.md

 ## Initialization

-The code-commit binary supports an 'init' instruction `code-commit init` which will create all of the basic files needed to kick off a new code-commit project.
-Simple/basic versions of the following files will be created:
+The code-commit binary supports an 'init' instruction `code-commit init [project-name]` which will create all of the basic files needed to kick off a new code-commit project.
+Simple/basic versions of the following files will be
+created:

 + agent-config/
 + agent-config/logs/